pingcap/tidb/docs/adding_tz_env.md

 It does not have compatibility issue as long as the user deploys by `tidb-ansible`.
 We may mention this in our release-node and the message printed before tidb quits, which must be easy to understand.

+The upgrading process need to be handled in particular. `TZ` environment variable has to be set before we start new `TiDB` binary.
+In this way, the following bootstrap process can benefit from this and avoid any hazard happening.

 ## Implementation